AnuragK56/Employee-Management/README.md

    ![unknown](Screenshots/Edit_page.PNG)

-    //===Work to be done==//
+   #### Work to be done
    The show.ejs file which displays the particular employee details requires a redesign .Might Update in upcoming days,weeks :)